OntarioMD works with other provincial organizations to deliver digital health solutions for physicians that are integrated with their certified EMRs.

 Ontario Medical Association

-While OntarioMD is a wholly-owned subsidiary of the Ontario Medical Association, it is not funded by the OMA through members' dues.
-It receives funding from the Ministry of Health and Long-Term Care.
+OntarioMD is a wholly-owned subsidiary of the Ontario Medical Association.
+It is funded by the Ontario Health, not from OMA members' dues.

 Since 1956, OMA Insurance has been an advocate for doctors, using the group buying power of well over half of Ontario physicians to provide medical professionals with the right insurance coverage at every stage of their career.